 - Trade shows

-Every entrepreneur learns through experience that there is a most efficient way to spend advertising pesos.
-This can be hit-or-miss for the beginner and very costly.
+Every entrepreneur learns through experience that there is a most efficient way to spend advertising dollars.
+This can be hit or miss for the beginner and very costly.
 So, once again, learn from the previous mistakes of your competitors.
 Find out and follow how your most successful competitors advertise and promote their products or services.

-Whatever advertising media you decide to use, become knowledgeable regarding the do's and don'ts of advertising in that particular medium.
-For example, if direct mail works best for you, there are books in your library devoted to this subject.
-They will provide huge insights that can save you from wasting advertising pesos.
+Whatever advertising media you decide to use, become knowledgeable regarding the Do's and Don'ts of advertising in that particular medium.
+For example, if direct mail works best for you, go to a search engine and research direct mail.
+They will provide huge insights that can save you from wasting advertising dollars.

-Now, before your start your business, is the right time to begin developing a database of future customers you wish to target.
+Before your start your business, now is the right time to begin developing a database of future customers you wish to target.
 This list can be used for direct mail, invitations and newsletters.
-Your database could include specific individuals, companies and groups by location.
+Your database could include specific individuals, companies, and groups by location.
 Begin now to: